JamAndFlow/JamAndFlow-API/AUTHENTICATION.md

 - Click "Authorize".
 - You can now access all authenticated endpoints.

-## 4. Using the Token in API Clients (e.g., Postman)
+## 5. Using the Token in API Clients (e.g., Postman)

 - Set the `Authorization` header:
   ```
   Authorization: <your_token>
   ```

-## 5. Notes
+## 6. Notes

 - The same JWT token format is used for both login methods.
 - If you get a credentials error, ensure you are pasting only the token (not `Bearer <token>`) in Swagger UI.
-- For GitHub login, the user is auto-registered on first login if not already present.
+- For GitHub and Google login, the user is auto-registered on first login if not already present.

 ---